opencardev/crankshaft/README.md

 The premier place to discuss your question or idea is [the subreddit (BETA)](https://www.reddit.com/r/crankshaft/).

 Several other questions such as "Does OK Google work?
-Can I use a custom screen?" get asked a lot and might have already been answered in the [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) page or the  [check out the growing FAQs](https://github.com/htruong/crankshaft/blob/master/FAQ.md).
+Can I use a custom screen?" get asked a lot and might have already been answered in the [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) page.
+If you have questions, [check out the growing FAQs](https://github.com/htruong/crankshaft/wiki/Frequently-Asked-Questions).

 Known problems